-Our mercurial-repository with the complete sources for BIOS, SteckOS, firmware (keyboard controller, memory decoder source (GAL)), and full schematics and board layouts as KiCad-projects.
+One can find the complete sources for BIOS, SteckOS, Firmware for the keyboard controller, decoder sources of the GAL’s and full schematics and board layouts as KiCad-projects at bitbucket.org

 We almost exclusively use Open Source-Software to design and code for the Steckschwein.